KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Instagram by kapsolas](https://github.com/kapsolas/MMM-Instagram)

+0. This module is outdated: Deprecated.
+Doesn't work anymore.
+Checkout issue 17.
 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-Instagram.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.